| How We Hold On

 voice disintegrating into memory, and I’m pulling along

-small red car, rolling down my window, sticking my face out into the whipping
+the right side of the bald man’ssmall red car, rolling down my window, sticking my face out into the whipping

 wind, still